johnnovak/johnnovak.site/blog/_posts/2013-10-02-jekyll-tutorial.md

 ### Step 2: JavaScript Voodoo

 Jep, I'm using jQuery here.
-But you should have no problem adapting it to standard JavaScript.
+But --- you should have no problem adapting it to standard JavaScript.
 The updateTags function extracts the tag from the hash, loops over `.post` elements, compares their data-tags-attribute against the hash and fades them depending on the result.
-We also listen for `onhashchange` to update the selection when a tag link on the same page is clicked.
+We also listen for `onhashchange` to update the <<selection>> when a tag link on the same page is clicked.

 {% highlight javascript %}
 $(function() {